Important VRT Update 2021

 VRT is based on the Open Market Selling Price (OMSP) of the vehicle.
 The OMSP depends on the market value, engine size, year, model and roadworthiness condition of the vehicle.

-If you are considering importing a vehicle from the UK, we strongly advise a Complete Cartell Check which will provide an accurate VRT Calculation as well as an entire history report including; Mileage Check, Finance Check, Write-Off Check, MOT History, and more!
+If you are considering importing a vehicle from the UK, we strongly advise a Complete Cartell Check which will provide an entire history report including; Mileage Check, Finance Check, Write-Off Check, MOT History, and more!

 VRT Vehicle Categories